 Whats new in 2210

 Glad to publish today my second installment of my Intune Whats new series.
-This month was ignite and what you need to know that during this time very many are busy internally at microsoft through the Ignite.
+This month was ignite and what you need to know that during this time very many are busy internally at Microsoft through the Ignite.
 Nevertheless, the changes in the new service release are very noteworthy.
-In this blog I will show you the most important news which are related to the Workpalce management.
+In this blog I will show you the most important news which are related to the Workplace management.

 Use filters with app configuration policies for managed devices